mackdelany/forest-inventory/README.md

 ### I'd add the search/filter

-I thought about doing this, but schedules are tight and this is bonus scope..... and it's always good to have engineers that stick to scope right? ;)
+I thought about doing this, but schedules are tight and this is bonus scope..... and it's always good to have engineers that stick to scope right?

 ### I'd use Machine Learning to estimate the carbon stock of each forest

-Easier said than done this one!
+Easier said than done this one! ;)

+---

+Was there anything I missed?
+An obvious mistake I made?
+I'd love to hear if so!